JoshuaConstantin/Mock-Internal-Security-Audit/README.md

 Recommendations

   - Immediate Action Items:
-        Implement Least Privilege & Separation of Duties: Enforce strict access controls to ensure employees and vendors have only the necessary permissions required for their roles.
-        Develop and Implement Disaster Recovery Plans: Establish comprehensive disaster recovery procedures to ensure business continuity and minimize downtime in case of incidents.
-        Revise Password & Access Control Policies: Update and enforce stronger password policies and access controls to enhance security and reduce the risk of unauthorized access.
-        Integrate IDS and Encryption: Deploy an IDS to monitor and detect potential intrusions and implement encryption for sensitive data, including website transactions.
-        Enhance Backup & Antivirus Solutions: Improve backup processes and ensure robust antivirus protection to safeguard against data loss and malware threats.
+        We’ve identified several key issues in our current security setup.
+First, we’re not fully applying the principles of least privilege and separation of duties, which means there’s a higher risk of unauthorized access and misuse.
+Also, our disaster recovery plans are lacking, leaving us vulnerable to significant downtime and data loss if something goes wrong.
+Our password and access control policies aren’t strong enough, putting us at risk of security breaches.
+We also don’t have a fully implemented Intrusion Detection System (IDS) or proper encryption for sensitive data, which limits our ability to spot and respond to threats.
+Lastly, our backup solutions and antivirus software need to be upgraded to better protect against data loss and malware.

   - Physical Security Improvements:
         Install CCTV & Enhance Locking Mechanisms: Upgrade physical security measures by installing CCTV cameras and enhancing locking mechanisms for critical infrastructure.